Roman Sadnik: Life

 In the 2011/12 season, he appeared among others as Tannhäuser at Theater Bremen, as Der Bucklige in Die Frau ohne Schatten at la Scala (March 2012, conductor: Marc Albrecht) and in April/May 2012 as Laca in Jenůfa at the National Theatre Zagreb.
 In June/July 2012, he sang the Major in Wozzeck at the Bayerische Staatsoper in Munich, also at the Munich Opera Festival.

 In March 2013, he sang Herod in Salome at the Grand Théâtre de Bordeaux; this was followed in May/June 2013 by Tristan at the Theater Magdeburg.
 In September 2013, he sang at the Bruckner Festival in Linz Elis in Franz Schreker's opera Der Schatzgräber.
 He also sang the Tambourmajor at the Bavarian State Opera in the 2013/14 season in October 2013.
 In January 2014 he made his debut at the Opéra Bastille as Nick in Puccini's La Fanciulla del West; his partner as Minnie was Nina Stemme.
 In spring 2014, he made a guest appearance in Tokyo, as the Drum Major (March/April 2014); he was also cover for Paul in The Dead City (February/March 2014).
 In June 2014, he sang the role of Burgvogt Schweiker von Gundelfingen in two concert performances of Richard Strauss' one-act opera Feuersnot at the Vienna Volksoper.

 In the summer of 2014, he sang the Innkeeper in Richard Strauss' opera Der Rosenkavalier at the Salzburg Festival under the musical direction of Franz Welser-Möst; he repeated this role again in the summer of 2015 at the Salzburg Festival.

 In November 2014, he sang the role of Tikhon in Katya Kabanova at the Moravian-Silesian National Theatre in Ostrava.
 In March 2015 he made his scenic role debut as Paul in The Dead City at the Theater Freiburg.
 In 2015 he sang Herod in Salome at the Bonn Opera.
 In November 2015 he makes his debut as Mephistopheles/Agrippa von Nettesheim at the Teatro Colón in Buenos Aires.

 Sadnik is also active as a concert singer.
 Here he sang in particular the tenor parts in Gustav Mahler's Das Lied von der Erde and in his Symphony No. 8, as well as the Verdi Requiem in Hamburg and Munich.
 Sadnik has participated in various CD productions.
 There are live recordings of the operas Cyrano de Bergerac and Donna Diana from the Kiel Opera House.
-He has also recorded the Missa dalmatica by Franz von Suppè (2010).
+He has also recorded the Missa dalmatica by Franz von Suppé (2010).